Natalie Bassingthwaighte: Acting

 Bassingthwaighte's first television role as an actress was in a 1998 episode of the hospital-based drama series All Saints.
 In 2000, she had a guest appearance in an episode of The Lost World, playing the role of Raina.
-In 2003, Bassingthwaighte appeared in the telemovie Counterstrike, playing the character of Kelly.
+In 2003, Bassingthwaighte appeared in the telemovies The Mystery of Natalie Wood, and Counterstrike, playing the character of Kelly.
 The following year, she filmed a part in Rohan Spong's student film When Darkness Falls.
 She portrayed the character of Jinx De-Luxe, which involved a performance of the Marilyn Monroe song "Every Baby Needs a Da-da-daddy".
 She gained greater popular acclaim on the Australian soap opera Neighbours, playing the role of Izzy Hoyland from 2003 to 2006.
 This was her first full-time television role.
 Upon securing the role, she relocated from Sydney to Melbourne.
 Bassingthwaighte was nominated for a Gold Logie Award for Most Popular Personality and a Silver Logie Award for Most Popular Actress in 2006, for her role on the show.
 Bassingthwaighte left Neighbours in 2006 to focus on her music career and filmed her final scenes on 2 June 2006.
 In March 2007, she reprised her role as Izzy Hoyland in scenes shot while on location in London in November 2006.
 Bassingthwaighte received another nomination for Most Popular Actress at the 2007 Logie Awards.
 Bassingthwaighte appeared in a documentary special celebrating the show's 30th anniversary titled Neighbours 30th: The Stars Reunite, which aired in Australia and the United Kingdom in March 2015.
 She reprised her role as Izzy Hoyland for a guest appearance on Neighbours in February 2018, and was again back for the final episodes of the series in 2022.